 Rather than keyword stuffing your articles in an attempt to rank in Google, prioritize your readers' experience and stick to a 1–2% keyword density to keep the text sounding natural.

-Whenever it makes sense to do so, link to other articles on your site as well as to quality outside articles; this will help provide the full answer to your readers' questions and help Google crawl your site.
+Whenever it makes sense to do so, link to other articles on your site and to quality outside articles; this will help provide the full answer to your readers' questions and help Google crawl your site.

 To increase traffic to your website and improve your domain authority, optimize your blog for SEO.
 This will help Google crawl your articles and make it easier for your visitors to find, read, and share them.

-As you become more familiar with SEO as well as using it to get more traffic to your site and collect visitors' information, you'll naturally discover what works well for your business.
-Keep track of the lessons you learn, follow the tips above, and continue learning new tips and strategies, and you'll gain the expertise you need to do SEO lead generation effectively.
+As you become more familiar with SEO, including using it to get more traffic to your site and collect visitors' information, you'll naturally discover what works well for your business.
+Keep track of the lessons you learn, follow the tips above, and continue learning new best practices and strategies, and you'll gain SEO lead generation expertise.